japila-books/apache-spark-internals/docs/scheduler/TaskResultGetter.md

 taskResultSerializer: ThreadLocal[SerializerInstance]
 ----

-`taskResultSerializer` is a thread-local xref:serializer:SerializerInstance.adoc[SerializerInstance] that `TaskResultGetter` uses to...
+`taskResultSerializer` is a thread-local serializer:SerializerInstance.md[SerializerInstance] that `TaskResultGetter` uses to...

-When created for a new thread, `taskResultSerializer` is initialized with a new instance of `Serializer` (using xref:core:SparkEnv.adoc#serializer[SparkEnv.serializer]).
+When created for a new thread, `taskResultSerializer` is initialized with a new instance of `Serializer` (using core:SparkEnv.md#serializer[SparkEnv.serializer]).

 NOTE: `TaskResultGetter` uses https://docs.oracle.com/javase/8/docs/api/java/lang/ThreadLocal.html[java.lang.ThreadLocal] for the thread-local `SerializerInstance` variable.